Siege of Mainz (1793): Siege

 Within the town the siege and bombardment led to stress between citizens, municipality and the French war council, governing since 2 April.
 The city administration was displaced on 13 July; this increased the stubbornness of the remaining population.
 Since a relief army was missing, the war council was forced to take up negotiations with the allied forces on 17 July; the remaining soldiers capitulated on 23 July.

 Nearly 19,000 French troops surrendered at the end of the siege, but were allowed to return to France if they promised not to fight against the allies for one year.
 Consequently, they were used to fight French royalists in the Vendée region of France.
 They left the town singing La Marseillaise (also known as the Chant de guerre de l'Armée du Rhin).

 The Republic of Mainz, the first democratic state on the later on German territory, was subsequently dissolved.
 Mainz received a Prussian commander to administer the city.
 The bombardment had left devastating traces in the townscape: some civil buildings and aristocratic palaces like the comedy house, the electoral pleasure palace Favorite, the House of the Cathedral Provost, Liebfrauen- and the church of Society of Jesus had been destroyed, as well as St. Crucis, the Benedictine abbey St. Jacob on the citadel and the remains of St. Alban's Abbey.
 The cathedral had been heavily damaged.

-The biggest impact of the occupation and siege was that the city's part in the old imperial electoral structure finally came to their end.
+The biggest impact of the occupation and siege was that the city's part in the old imperial electoral structure finally came to an end.
 Thus the events of the year 1793 also marked the end of Aurea Moguntia, the Latin nickname for the city: "Golden Mainz".
 The city lost its status as the electoral residence.